-February is the month to get into seed starting and other tasks that give us a leg up on the gardening season!
+February is for seed starting and other tasks that give us a leg up on the gardening season!
 Here are all the things that I get into during the month of February.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)

 In what to do in the garden in January, we discussed designing our gardens, buying seeds, a few things to harvest from a cold frame or other protected growing space, and a few maintenance tasks if the weather’s right for working outside.

 Remember that I’m in USDA hardiness zone 6a, which may or may not apply to your location.
 Your garden may be covered in snow, but at least February is the month to collect seed starting supplies and dig in.
 All in all, February is a fairly tame entry into the gardening season.

 I like to set aside 15 minutes every day for gardening activities.
 This keeps gardening at the forefront of my mind and maintains it as a priority without requiring me to give up “real life” stuff.